 A student who passes a proficiency examination at Rush University will earn academic credit toward the degree.
-Programs have the discretion to offer credit by proficiency (e.g., standardized examinations, such as ACT-PEP Challenge or Advanced Placement exams) and/or achieved prior learning (such as continuing education units).
+Programs have the discretion to offer credit by proficiency (e.g., standardized examinations, such as ACT Proficiency Examination Program (PEP) Challenge or Advanced Placement (AP) exams) and/or achieved prior learning (such as continuing education units).
 Rush Medical College does not offer credit by proficiency.

-Credit by proficiency and/or achieved prior learning is based on documented equivalence with courses offered by the program.
+Credit awarded by proficiency and/or achieved prior learning is based on documented equivalence with courses offered by the program.
 The minimum standards and format for demonstrating proficiency are determined by program faculty.
-Formats for demonstrating proficiency may include departmentally developed examinations, licensure/certification exams, portfolios and competency demonstrations.
+Formats for demonstrating proficiency may include departmentally-developed examinations, licensure/certification exams, portfolios and competency demonstrations.

-Credit awarded by proficiency will equal the credit value of the course(s) as listed in the Rush University Catalog under which the student matriculated.
-Information that is posted on the transcript for approved credit is the prefix, number and title of the course section, the credits awarded and a K grade.
+Credit awarded by proficiency and/or achieved prior learning will equal the credit value of the course(s) as listed in the Rush University Catalog under which the student matriculated.
+Information that is posted on the transcript for approved credit is the prefix, number and title of the course, the credits awarded and a K grade.

-Credit for the course will appear in the appropriate term as credit earned.
-Credit earned by this mechanism will not be used in calculating the student's grade-point average.
+Credit awarded by proficiency will appear on the transcript in the appropriate term the credit was earned.
+Credit for achieved prior learning will appear on the transcript in the student's term of matriculation.
+Credit earned by these mechanisms will not be used in calculating the student's grade-point average.

-A fee or partial tuition may be assessed based on what the student would have been charged.
+The student's program reserves the right to assess a fee or partial tuition based on what the student would have been charged.